What is a Playbook in Partner Management?

 - Solution-Specific Playbooks: Develop playbooks for complex solutions.
 An IT company might have one for cloud migration.

-- Regional Playbooks: Adapt content for different geographies.
-This considers local market nuances.
+- Regional Playbooks: Adapt content for different geographies, considering local market nuances.

 - Competitive Playbooks: Help partners differentiate against rivals.